Standard Life cheers changing UK retirement landscape

-LONDON British financial services group Standard Life said the automatic enrolment of UK workers on to company pension schemes was helping boost its assets, though analysts said inflows were relatively modest.
+LONDON British financial services group Standard Life plc (SL.L) said the automatic enrolment of UK workers on to company pension schemes was helping boost its assets, though analysts said inflows were relatively modest.

 In a trading statement on Wednesday, Standard Life said its assets under administration rose 1.5 percent in the first quarter of the year to 247.8 billion pounds, driven by net inflows of 2.4 billion pounds.